getify/Functional-Light-JS/manuscript/ch5.md

 The worst part of this kind of bug is that you don't get a program-crashing exception like we did with the other bug.
 We just simply have state that is incorrect; our application's behavior is "silently" broken.

 The sequencing dependency between `fetchUserData(..)` and `fetchOrders(..)` is fairly obvious, and straightforwardly addressed.
-But it's far less clear that there's a potential sequencing dependency between `fetchOrders(..)` and `deleteOrder(..)`.
+But the potential sequencing dependency between `fetchOrders(..)` and `deleteOrder(..)` is far less obvious.
 These two seem to be more independent.
 And ensuring that their order is preserved is more tricky, because you don't know in advance (before the results from `fetchOrders(..)`) whether that sequencing really must be enforced.

 Yes, you can recompute the `isLatestOrder` flag once `deleteOrder(..)` fires.
 But now you have a different problem: your UI state can be out of sync.